raspberrypilearning/the-all-seeing-pi/worksheet2.md

 ## What next?
 - Can you add a text box or perhaps a touch screen keyboard to your GUI to allow someone to enter their Twitter handle?
-- Can you add an `@username` mention to the tweet text, using the Twitter handle that was entered via the GUI?
+- Can you use this twitter handle to add an `@username` mention to the tweet text?
 - Could you make a more imaginative housing for your All Seeing Pi?